peter-dickinson-books/peterdickinson.com/content/about/memories-of-peter-2.md

 were lots of those.
 It was a brilliant way to keep four lively kids quiet on long car journeys.
 He was our in-car entertainment.

-Peter reading to the boys at bedtime
+Peter reading to John and James at bedtime

 Around this time Peter started tinkering with what he believed to be an original idea for a crime novel, working on the kitchen table after supper.